-A district seeking New Construction or Modernization funding shall complete and file Form SAB 50-04, after completing the applicable requirements in Section 1859.20.
+A district seeking New Construction or Modernization funding shall complete and file Form SAB 50-04, concurrently or after completing the applicable requirements in Sections 1859.20 and 1859.40.
 The Board shall only provide New Construction funding if the Approved Application was received by the OPSC prior to the date of Occupancy for any classrooms included in the construction contract.
 After the date of Occupancy of any classroom in the construction contract, a district will be ineligible to seek New Construction funding and the classrooms will be reduced from the baseline eligibility pursuant to Section 1859.51(i) if not previously reduced.